PoglyApp/pogly-documentation/install/testnet.md

 ## Testnet no longer exists
-## TODO: delete his file at some point
+## TODO: delete his file at some point or convert it to reflect mainnet